Student Support Services

 Gifted and Talented Development

 Gifted and talented children are those students with outstanding abilities and capable of higher performance when compared to others of similar age, experience and environment.
 They have significantly different educational needs from their peers and require educational differentiation as a regular part of their school day to ensure they reach their full potential.
-These services are available at all elementary and middle schools.

 Students in grades K-5 may be selected to participate in enrichment groups with other students of high ability (those performing above regular expectations) at their grade level.
 Teachers may select students for these groups based on test scores and/or classroom observation.
 Content covered in these groups may be subject-specific (i.e., math or reading), or in areas such as research or problem solving.